Health, Wellness, and Prevention

 What is a novel coronavirus?

 According to the U.S. Centers for Disease Control and Prevention (CDC) and the Oregon Health Authority, a novel coronavirus is a new coronavirus that has not been previously identified.
 The novel coronavirus that causes the respiratory disease known as COVID-19, is a virus strain that has only spread in people since December 2019.
-While there are many existing coronaviruses, this particular virus was first identified in Wuhan, China in December 2019.
 Since then, it has spread around the world, including to the U.S. See the CDC’s website for more information about the novel coronavirus and COVID-19.

 What are the symptoms of COVID-19?